open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-configuration-best-practices.md

 <!-- start same page content in otel-collector-hosting-best-practices -->

-The `batch` processor helps to ensure that the OpenTelemetry Collector is resource efficient and does not out of memory when overloaded.
+The `batch` processor helps to ensure that the OpenTelemetry Collector is resource efficient and does not run out of memory when overloaded.
 At least these two processors SHOULD be enabled on every defined pipeline.

 For more information on recommended processors and order, refer to the [OpenTelemetry Collector Processor](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor)